 Here's How I Made the 7-Layer Flag Dip

-For the white strips, I used shredded Monterey Jack cheese.
-I carefully placed the cheese between the tomatoes, leaving the space for the star layer untouched.
+- Add the White Stripes: Carefully place shredded Monterey Jack cheese between the tomatoes, leaving space for the star layer untouched.

-For the final layer, I sprinkled crushed blue tortilla chips in the area I had left empty for the stars.
-Then, I piped some reserved sour cream as stars on the blue tortilla chips using a 1M star tip.
+- Add the Star Layer: For the final layer, sprinkle crushed blue tortilla chips in the area left empty for the stars.
+Then pipe reserved sour cream into stars on the blue tortilla chips using a 1M star tip.

-The 7-Layer Flag Dip was a lot of fun to put together and super simple to build.
+The 7-Layer Flag Dip is a lot of fun to put together and super simple to build.
 The finished product was a perfect complement to the summer patriotic festivities.

-What’s even better is the the 7-Layer Flag Dip was delicious.
+What's even better is that the 7-Layer Flag Dip was delicious.
 Yum!

 The colored tortilla chips came from Publix!
 I was actually just looking for blue tortilla chips for the star layer and was surprised to see the trip-colored chips.